1jour1vin

 1. How red wine is made

 During the harvest, the grapes are crushed to release their juice, and de-stemmed, i.e. removed from their stalks, before being placed in vats.
-However, this initial stage does not apply to primeur red wines, which are vatted in whole bunches, as in Beaujolais.
+However, this initial stage does not apply to primeur red wines, which are vatted in whole bunches, as is the case for Beaujolais.

 Next comes vatting, an essential stage in defining the wine's character.